desmond-ong/cheem-omg-empathy/README.md

-# OMG Empathy Challenge : A*STAR AI Submission
+# OMG Empathy Challenge: A*STAR AI Submission
 Repository for the A*AI Team's submission to the OMG-Empathy Challenge 2019

 `audio` contains audio feature extraction code